The Last Leg: Episodes

 The first and ninth series were broadcast daily at the end of the day's Paralympics coverage on Channel 4.
 The second series was broadcast each Friday, with the show moving to Wednesday nights for its third series, before reverting to Friday nights for the fourth and fifth series.

-In October 2012 it was announced that the show would return for a Christmas special titled The Last Leg of the Year and a second series, which began broadcasting in January 2013.
+In October 2012 it was announced that the show would return for a holiday special titled The Last Leg of the Year on 30 December, and a second series, which began broadcasting in January 2013.
 A third and fourth series followed in July 2013 and January 2014 (timed around the 2014 Winter Paralympics) respectively.
 A fifth series started broadcasting in August 2014, followed by a sixth series in January 2015 and a seventh in June 2015.

 After the seventh series, a special 2-part series entitled The Last Leg Goes Down Under was broadcast on 29 January and 5 February 2016, and preceded the start of series 8 on 12 February.
 Starting from series 8, the show was given a brand new set.

 On 25 March 2016, in a parody of the Boaty McBoatface internet poll controversy, the show released the #renametheLastLeg hashtag on Twitter live on the set to allow viewers to choose a new name for the show.
 The show brought the number of choices down to the four most popular ones and then they released a Twitter poll to change the name of the programme for next week's final episode of the series.
 The poll received a total of 3,731 votes with the highest scoring programme name being "Your Mum" with a 30% vote.
 The last episode of the series aired on 1 April 2016 and was called Your Mum.
 During one 2016 Summer Paralympics episode on 14 September 2016, host Adam Hills announced that the show was to be renamed again, this time in Paralympic athlete Libby Clegg's honour.
 The remainder of that show was called The Fast Clegg.

 The show aired a two-hour special entitled Re-United Kingdom dedicated to MP Jo Cox on 16 June 2017 (the anniversary of her death).
 Featuring dozens of comedians and politicians, the show aimed to inspire the public to resolve animosity between people they had fallen out with.
 Politicians appeared in pre-recorded skits where they were stuck in a lift with another politician they disliked, and found common ground; some members of the public who had resolved arguments with each other were shown in a hot tub together.

 Following the passing of Queen Elizabeth II on Thursday 8 September 2022, it was announced that there would be no new episode that Friday.
 This was not due to any regulations, but was rather a choice made by those involved with the show, with Adam Hills breaking the news on Twitter: "It just doesn’t feel right".
 The show the next week was a tribute to Her Majesty, without the typical broad coverage of the week's news.